 python3 -m virtualenv venv --system-site-packages

-The “–system-site-packages” is an optional argument which means that the virtual environment will also have access to the system site-packages dir (see here)
+The “–system-site-packages” is an optional argument which means that the virtual environment will also have access to the system site-packages directory (see here).

-Activate the virtual environment (done every time a venv is to be used)
+Activate the virtual environment so you can use it (needs to be done each time the venv is used)

 source venv/bin/activate